Requirements and forms for driving schools and instructors

 - acceptable record-keeping

 - the driving school must have at least one certified driving instructor that has at least 1,000 hours of behind-the-wheel instruction experience.
-See Application for Driving School Instructor Certificate (MV-523) for additional information .
+See Application for Driving School Instructor Certificate (PDF) (MV-523) for additional information .

 - if the driving school offers the 5-Hour Pre-licensing Course, the school must have